haskell/cabal/Cabal/doc/developing-packages.markdown

 project's root directory:

  * `proglet.cabal`: containing package metadata and build information.

- * `Setup.hs`: containing any customisation of the build system.
+ * `Setup.hs`: usually containing a few standardized lines of code, but can be customized if necessary.

-We can create both manually or we can use `cabal init` to create them for us.
+We can create both files manually or we can use `cabal init` to create them for us.

 ### Using "cabal init" ###